Giant Chinese spy balloon discovered hovering high above northern US

 “The United States government has detected and is tracking a high-altitude surveillance balloon that is over the continental United States right now,” Pentagon spokesperson Brig Gen Pat Ryder told NBC News.
 “We continue to track and monitor it closely.”

-“Once the balloon was detected, the U.S. government acted immediately to protect against the collection of sensitive information,” he added.
+“Once the balloon was detected, the US government acted immediately to protect against the collection of sensitive information,” he added.

 The craft journeyed over the Aleutian Islands, through Canada, then into Montana, according to NBC.